hashroot/thewisenerd.github.com/_posts/2015-12-11-what-carte-noire-has.md

 -----------

 The rest is just beauty of design.
-Jason has written a wonderful post [here][2] which I shall shamelessly _kang_ (a part of) to illustrate this point.
+Jacob has written a wonderful post [here][2] which I shall shamelessly _kang_ (a part of) to illustrate this point.

 -----------